Parallelism of stable traces: Alternative proof of Theorem

-We claim that a parallel double trace $W$ is a parallel $d$-stable trace of graph $G$.
+We claim that the parallel double trace $W$ is a parallel $d$-stable trace of the graph $G$.
 We assume conversely and denote an arbitrary vertex in which $W$ has a repetition of order $\leq d$ with $v$.
 Denote the maximal order of $(\leq d)$-repetition at $v$ with $d'$.
 Since we used the same construction as in the proof of Theorem~\ref{thm:parallel}, it follows that $W$ is a parallel $2$-stable trace (and $d' > 2$).
-From the symmetry of repetitions it also follows that $d_G(v) > d' + 2$, since otherwise $W$ would have at least one $1$-repetition or one $2$-repetition at $v$ (therefore also $d_G(v) \geq 8$).
-It is also not difficult to see that every repetition in a parallel double trace is of even degree.
-Denote the subset of $N(v)$, containing vertices from maximal repetition at $v$, with $N$ ($|N| = d'$).
+From the symmetry of repetitions it then also follows that $d_G(v) > d' + 2$, since otherwise $W$ would have at least one $1$-repetition or one $2$-repetition at $v$ (therefore also $d_G(v) \geq 8$).
+It is then also not difficult to see that every repetition in a parallel double trace is of even order.
+Let $X$ be a subset of $N(v)$ containing vertices from a maximal repetition at $v$ (note that $|X| = d'$).
 There exists a path $P_v$ in $G'$ that during the construction replaced $v$ from $G$.
-To make the argument more transparent, we imagine vertices from $P_v$ arranged in a horizontal line with all the neighbors of $v$ from $N(v)$ except for two, lying directly above or below vertices of $P_v$.
+To make the argument more transparent, we imagine vertices from $P_v$ arranged in a horizontal line with all the neighbors of $v$ except for two, lying directly above or below vertices of $P_v$.
 The remaining two neighbors of vertex $v$ are aligned at the beginning and at the end of the horizontal line containing vertices from $P_v$.
 Fig.~\ref{fig:coloring} (b) shows $P_v$ with vertices from $N(v)$ in $G'$ for $d_G(v) = 8$ ($v'$, $v''$, and $v'''$ are the vertices replacing $v$ in $G'$).
-Next, we color vertices from $N(v)$ with two colors---black and white, such that vertices from $N$ are colored black while vertices from $N(v) \setminus N$ are colored white.
-Example of such coloring can be seen at Fig.~\ref{fig:coloring}.
+Next, we color vertices from $N(v)$ with two colors---black and white, so that vertices from $X$ are colored black while vertices from $N(v) \setminus X$ are colored white.
+Example of such a coloring can be seen at Fig.~\ref{fig:coloring}.